Vital Records Online

 required documents

-What Documents Are Required to Order State of South Carolina Death Certificates?
+What Documents Are Required to Order State of South Carolina Death Certificate?

 In South Carolina, applicants must provide one form of valid primary identification, such as a driver’s license or passport, when requesting a death certificate for records.
 See the table below for a list of acceptable forms of ID.